gerardbm/dotfiles/README.md

 Horizontal navigation between WM workspaces, tmux windows and vim buffers only has two directions: left and right.
 In this case, a modifier in combination with H and L is coherent with vim-style.

-Four directions navigation (e.g: i3wm windows, tmux panes, vim windows) needs four keys: for left, right, top and bottom.
+Four directions navigation (e.g. i3wm windows, tmux panes, vim windows) needs four keys: for left, right, top and bottom.
 In this case, a modifier in combination with H, J, K, L is coherent with vim-style.

 Vertical navigation to scroll up/down tmux windows, vim buffers or man pages has two directions but as well two speeds.
 In this case, a modifier in combination with J, K, U and D is coherent with vim-style.